cpescato/wikipedia/index.md

 *However, we know that the decision of the outcome of an elections does not only stand on the fraction of positive votes over the total number of votes.
 There has been some cases where bureaucrats had the power to make an election unsuccessful even if the fraction of positive votes exceeded 0.5.
 Thus, to go a bit further and try to visualize that, we are going to group the elections by durations (in hours, up to second precision) and plot the fraction of election with a positive outcome for each duration.*

 <img src="images/duration4.png" width="400" height="300">
+*Distribution of the ratio of successful elections with respect to their duration (in hours)

 *What does this plot tells us ?
 Well, firstly it seems coherent with the previous one, meaning that longer elections appear to display a higher ratio of positive outcomes than elections lasting a shorter amount of time.
 Secondly, we can see that among the elections lasting less than 100hours, very few of them had a positive outcome.*